huggingface/transformers/docs/source/installation.md

 It contains a set of tools to convert PyTorch or TensorFlow 2.0 trained Transformer models (currently contains `GPT-2`, `DistilGPT-2`, `BERT`, and `DistilBERT`) to CoreML models that run on iOS devices.

-At some point in the future, you'll be able to seamlessly move from pre-training or fine-tuning models in PyTorch or TensorFlow 2.0 to productizing them in CoreML, or prototype a model or an app in CoreML then research its hyperparameters or architecture from PyTorch or TensorFlow 2.0.
+At some point in the future, you'll be able to seamlessly move from pretraining or fine-tuning models in PyTorch or TensorFlow 2.0 to productizing them in CoreML, or prototype a model or an app in CoreML then research its hyperparameters or architecture from PyTorch or TensorFlow 2.0.
 Super exciting!